Bypassing the Monster: A Faster and Simpler Optimal Algorithm for Contextual Bandits under Realizability: Introduction

 As was pointed out before, three excellent papers \cite{agarwal2012contextual,foster2018practical,foster2020beyond} have made important progress towards solving contextual bandits via regression approaches.
 Understanding the gap between the existing results and our desired result is important for understanding the key technical hurdles.
 Below we discuss three challenges.

 \textbf{Computational hurdle.} \cite{agarwal2012contextual} propose a provably optimal but computational \text{inefficient} algorithm for contextual bandits with a general finite $\cF$.
 At each round $t$, their algorithm maintains a subset $\cF_t\subset\cF$ based on successive elimination and solves a complicated optimization problem over $\cF_t$.
-Here, the key difficulty of using an offline regression oracle like (\ref{eq:lsr}) is that one cannot reformulate the complicated optimization problem over $\cF_t$ in the form of (\ref{eq:lsr}), as its objective function is far more complicated than a sum of squares.
-This is essentially why using an offline regression oracle (\ref{eq:lsr}) is more challenging than using an offline cost-sensitive classification oracle (\ref{eq:csc}): reformulating an optimization problem as (\ref{eq:lsr}) is much harder than reformulating an optimization problem as (\ref{eq:csc}).
+Here, the key difficulty of using an offline regression oracle is that one cannot reformulate the complicated optimization problem over $\cF_t$ to a simple optimization problem like least squares regression, as the objective function is far more complicated than a sum of squares.
+This is also why using a square loss regression oracle is more challenging than using the offline cost-sensitive classification oracle (\ref{eq:csc}) --- one can understand the latter as a 0-1 loss oracle.

-\textbf{Statistical hurdle associated with constructing confidence bounds.} \cite{foster2018practical} propose a computationally efficient confidence-bounds-based algorithm using an offline regression oracle.
+\textbf{Statistical hurdle associated with constructing confidence bounds.} \cite{foster2018practical} propose a computationally efficient confidence-bounds-based algorithm using an offline weighted least squares oracle.
 However, their algorithm only has statistical guarantees under some strong distributional assumptions.
-An important reason is that confidence-bounds-based algorithms typically rely on effective confidence intervals constructed for \textit{each context}.
+An important reason is that confidence-bounds-based algorithms typically rely on the ability of constructing \emph{shrinking} confidence intervals on \textit{each context}.
 While this is possible for a simple $\cF$ like a linear class, it is impossible for a general $\cF$.
 Here, the difficulty originates from the fact that all the statistical learning guarantees for offline regression with a general $\cF$ require one to take an expectation over contexts.
 In other words, effective per-context statistical guarantees are generally impossible for an offline regression oracle.